Call now in confidence immediate help & advice 24/7

 • Aftercare

-However, there are some stages which belong in the treatment of one substance, but not another.
+However, there are some stages which belong in the rehab treatment of one substance, but not another.
 Some patients may need to undergo the medicated detox or medicated assisted therapy.

-1. Addiction Treatment for Alcohol Use Disorder
+1. Addiction Treatment for Alcohol Use Disorder at Alcohol Rehab in Cumbria

-Pharmacological intervention through a medical detox in Cumbria can support patients by allowing them to overcome these symptoms – safely – in a medically supported facility which is occupied by health professionals.
+Pharmacological intervention through a medical detox in Cumbria can support rehab patients by allowing them to overcome these symptoms – safely – in a medically supported facility which is occupied by health professionals.
 Here, patients will have access to 24/7 support.

-Alcohol withdrawal symptoms typically appear around 24 hours after the patient’s last period of consumption, however, they can appear as soon as 6 hours if they are severely dependent.
+Alcohol withdrawal symptoms typically appear around 24 hours after the rehab patient’s last period of consumption, however, they can appear as soon as 6 hours if they are severely dependent.

-Diazepam – a form of medication which falls under the category of benzodiazepines – is a popular method of treatment for alcohol withdrawal syndrome.
+Diazepam – a form of medication which falls under the category of benzodiazepines – is a popular method of rehab treatment for alcohol withdrawal syndrome.

-2. Addiction Treatment for Opioid Addiction
+2. Addiction Treatment for Opioid Addiction at Rehab

 Examples of drugs which belong to the class of opioid include heroin, opium, morphine, methadone, codeine, and more.
+These drugs are highly addictive, and their withdrawal symptoms can last as long as two weeks or longer at rehab.

-These symptoms can include diarrhoea, insomnia, anxiety, vomiting, cramps, and more.
+These symptoms can include diarrhoea, insomnia, anxiety, vomiting, cramps, and more but they will be monitored and managed carefully by your rehab team.

-These can minimise symptoms in order to help patients proceed with the rest of their recovery programme in far less discomfort.
+These can minimise symptoms in order to help patients proceed with the rest of their rehab recovery programme in far less discomfort.

-3. Addiction Treatment for Cannabis Addiction
+3. Addiction Treatment for Cannabis Addiction at Rehab

 Cannabis addiction is more often than not associated with psychological addiction, and therefore psychological withdrawal symptoms.

-4. Addiction Treatment for Stimulant Addiction
+4. Addiction Treatment for Stimulant Addiction at Rehab

-Diazepam can help optimise the addiction treatment process for patients suffering from stimulant addiction by minimising symptoms including but not limited to aggravation, irritability, chills, and more.
+Diazepam can help optimise the addiction treatment process for rehab patients suffering from stimulant addiction by minimising symptoms including but not limited to aggravation, irritability, chills, and more.

 What is Inpatient Addiction Treatment in Cumbria?